 - In Bazooka Jules the source of Jules' superpowers is a micro-robotic weapon called the symbiote that entered into Julie's body and permanently fused with her nervous system.
 It has two main functions.
 One is to enhance its host physical abilities with chemicals and hormones making them stronger, faster, and more durable.
 The other is to provide its host with weapons and gadgets.
 It was has various detection systems, a radar, and can provide its user with tactical advice, hence the voices inside Julie's head.

-- This form shows up in Knights of the Old Republic II as well: the Exile, having cut off his connection to the Force after all the death at Malachor, effectively re-establishes that connection by becoming a black hole in the Force, siphoning excess power from his companions.
+- This form shows up in Knights of the Old Republic II: The Sith Lords as well: the Exile, having cut off his connection to the Force after all the death at Malachor, effectively re-establishes that connection by becoming a black hole in the Force, siphoning excess power from his companions.
 Taking advantage of this is what allows you to kill Darth Nihilus.

-- Truth in Television: Arguably Remoras.
-They get transported along by their host animals, benefit from their protection, and possibly eat their leftovers.
+- Remoras get transported along by their host animals, benefit from their protection, and possibly eat their leftovers.
 But they don't seem to do anything for or against their hosts.

 Examples of Parasitism:

-- The Parasitic Beasts in Parasyte.
-They drill into people's heads and take them over by eating their brains.
+- Parasyte: The Parasitic Beasts drill into people's heads and take them over by eating their brains.
 Shinichi, the protagonist, manages to get away with one taking over his right hand (it aimed for his head, but he pulled it away in his sleep and it took over his hand in desperation).